AgelxNash/summary/README.md

 Summary
 =========
-Truncates the string to the specified length.
-Snippet should work correctly on all versions MODX, but the test was performed only on Evolution
+Truncates the string to the specified length

 documentation
 ---------